 Personal (Alcohol) Licensing

 Please note it is not possible to apply online for a new Personal Licence.
-A downloadable application form is available at the bottom of this page.
+A downloadable application form is available on this page.

 Why do I need a licence?